After overcoming terrifying injury scare, UW linebacker MJ Tafisi is becoming a terror for opposing offenses

 After finally being cleared to participate, he played in all four games last fall — registering a sack against (appropriately) Arizona, before being named special teams player of the game in a 24-21 comeback win over Utah.
 And this summer — after inside linebackers Josh Calvert, Miki Ah You and Will Latu all left the program — Tafisi was counted on to be a more consistent contributor.

-Though inside linebacker Ulofoshio and fellow sophomore Jackson Sirmon have cemented themselves as starters, Tafisi, redshirt freshman Daniel Heimuli and second-year freshman Carson Bruener could each make an impact against Montana on Saturday.
+Though inside linebacker Ulofoshio and fellow sophomore Jackson Sirmon have cemented themselves as starters, Tafisi, redshirt freshman Daniel Heimuli and second-year freshman Carson Bruener could each make an impact Saturday against Montana.

 Nearly two years after the injury, Tafisi said he does “feel faster, quicker.
 My strike timing is much better.”

-And, perhaps most importantly, he feels physically prepared to play.
+And, perhaps most important, he feels physically prepared to play.

 “We have a drill called 9-on-7, and they were in I-formation (earlier in fall camp),” he said.
 “The lead blocker, the fullback, came downhill and I threw my whole weight against him.
 That was me also testing if I could take it or not.
 I hit him, felt really good, and after that hit it made me feel like I could do it more and more.”